 Making sense of the world in the age of information overload can be pretty daunting.
 If you’re lucky enough to know where to begin, the overabundance of information can easily paralyse your efforts, and keep you from making a decision or completing your task.
 There’s too much available information to sift through, too many ways to interpret whatever you gather and too many ways to share what you found.
 This is where the Intelligence Cycle comes in.

-Developed in the 1940s, it’s still one of the first concepts you learn as a budding analyst.
+Developed in the 1940s, the mental model is still one of the first concepts you learn as a budding analyst.
 Closely followed by reasons why the whole model is supposedly flawed and outdated.
 Which doesn’t keep organisations around the world from using it.
 So there must be something useful to it.